Explosion outside Afghan foreign ministry in Kabul causes casualties | Law-Order

 The Taliban-run administration has faced an insurgency by Islamic State militants who have targeted foreigners at certain sites, including the Russian and Pakistani embassies and a hotel catering to Chinese businessmen.
 The blast took place at a busy time of day in a heavily fortified area surrounded by checkpoints on a street housing several ministries.

-A person in a nearby office who asked not to be named as they were not authorised to speak to media described hearing a loud explosion and said they were later evacuated from their building.
+A person in a nearby office, who asked not to be named, described hearing a loud explosion and said they were evacuated from their building.
 Some countries, including Turkey and China, also have embassies in the area.

-A spokesperson for the foreign affairs ministry did not immediately respond to requests for comment.
-(Mohammad Yunus Yawar in Kabul; writing by Shivam Patel and Charlotte Greenfield; Editing by Andrew Heavens and Paul Simao)
+A spokesperson for the foreign ministry did not immediately respond to requests for comment.
+(Mohammad Yunus Yawar in Kabul; Additional reporting by Jibran Ahamad in Peshawar; writing by Shivam Patel and Charlotte Greenfield; Editing by Andrew Heavens, Paul Simao and Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)